harshdeepkalita/BarkRescue/README.md

 ## Introduction

-The "Bar Rescue App" leverages artificial intelligence to support animal rescue operations.
+The "Bark Rescue App" leverages artificial intelligence to support animal rescue operations.
 By analyzing user-submitted images, the app predicts:

 - **Presence of dogs:** Determines if a dog is present in the image.
 - **Dog's emotions:** Identifies the emotional state of the dog (e.g., scared, happy), if present.